Skip to content

 • Equipment for the trip: Good boots, a tent, a backpack, at least two water bottles, a field notebook, sunscreen, and loads of enthusiasm.

-Second round of fellowship applications due by March 15th.
+Second round applications should be in by March 15th.

 (Most years our program is full well before the April deadline, once the program is at capacity we will no longer review applications)